2 Peter

 Final Exhortations (3:14-18)

-Peter urges believers to be diligent in holiness as they await these things, commends the writings of Paul as Scripture while noting that unstable people distort them, warns against being carried away by the error of lawless people, and closes with a call to grow in the grace and knowledge of the Lord and Savior Jesus Christ, to whom be glory both now and to the day of eternity.
+Peter urges believers to be diligent in holiness as they await these things, commends the writings of Paul as Scripture while noting that unstable people distort them, warns against being carried away by the error of lawless people, and closes with a call to grow in the grace and knowledge of the Lord and Savior Jesus Christ, to whom belongs glory both now and to the day of eternity.

 Chapter Summaries